 Under Table 9, both an assessment of intellectual function and an assessment of adaptive behaviour must be undertaken.

-Depending on the cause of the intellectual impairment, the impaired functioning measured before a child turns 12 years of age may not remain constant into adulthood.
+Depending on the cause of the intellectual impairment, the impaired functioning measured before a child turns 12 years of age may or may not remain constant into adulthood.
 Therefore, any additional evidence should be reviewed to determine if further assessment is required after the age of 12 years.

 Example 1: If a person had their intellectual function assessed before they turned 12 years of age and had only one assessment completed before that time, or if assessments prior to the age of 12 are borderline, then an additional assessment of intellectual function may be requested to ensure the accuracy of intellectual function.